-The College's accreditation, approvals, and membership certificates are displayed in the lobby.
+College accreditation, approvals, and membership certificates are displayed in the lobby.
 Students may receive a copy of the College's accreditation, licensure, or other approvals by submitting a written request to the Campus President.
 Any questions regarding accreditation, licensure, or approvals should be directed to the Campus President.
-Students may also contact the agencies listed above for information regarding the school's accreditation, licensure, and approvals.
+Students may also contact the agencies listed above for information regarding the college's accreditation, licensure, and approvals.